Frstrm/TokenLightCondition/README.md

 - TokenHud light box indicator is only shown if token hp > 0
 - Lighting Control that can enable/disable Token Light Condition use.
 - Option to factor in Scene Global Illumination.
+- Option to delay calculations to increase perf or to delay until after token movement
+- Option to support lights with Negative luminance

 # Lighting Controls